-Sweet Potato and Pear Soup Recipe
+Sweet Potato and Pear Soup

 I’m a family physician who loves to try new recipes.
 This tasty cold-weather soup has garnered many warm compliments from family and friends.
 They rave over it.